Interprofessional collaborative skills

 Why?

-The pandemic has brought about a change in the way care is made available to users and the use of tele-intervention will continue.
-For good reason, 98% of primary care professionals believe that they will use tele-intervention even after the COVID-19 period, of which 28% of them think they will use it more than 50% of the time.
-The skills necessary to carry out an effective and optimal tele-intervention are unknown, whether they are related to interprofessional collaboration or not.
-In addition, the literature shows that professionals do not feel equipped to offer this tele-intervention in an optimal way, which clearly illustrates the current lack of knowledge and support for professional development.
-It is essential to learn more about these elements and this is precisely what our study proposes.
+The pandemic has changed how care is made available to users, and the use of tele-intervention will continue.
+For a good reason, 98% of primary care professionals believe that they will use tele-intervention even after the COVID-19 period, of which 28% of them think they will use it more than 50% of the time.
+The skills necessary to carry out an effective and optimal tele-intervention are unknown, whether they are related to interprofessional collaboration.
+In addition, the literature shows that professionals do not feel equipped to offer this tele-intervention optimally, which clearly illustrates the current lack of knowledge and support for professional development.
+Learning more about these elements is essential, and this is precisely what our study proposes.

 What are our goals?